 Vegetarian and vegan eating during pregnancy

-A vegetarian diet can be safely followed during pregnancy provided you eat regularly to ensure you have enough energy.
+A provided you eat regularly to ensure you have enough energy.
 Include a variety of foods from the five food groups each day to meet your nutrient needs.

 Most women will need supplements of nutrients that are difficult to obtain just from food (such as folic acid and iodine).
 Vitamin B12 supplements will also be needed for women following vegan diets for optimal brain development in their baby.